 What has been dubbed as Freedom Day is fast approaching.
-July 19th will see the easing of almost all social distancing restrictions.
+July 19th will see the easing of almost all social distancing restrictions ever be eased for students returning to higher education.
 There has been debate on whether it is still too soon to proceed with step 4 of the government’s roadmap.

 As of right now, officials are setting out what they’re hoping for following the 19th as guidelines say that advice is “expected and recommended” rather than to be seen as set in stone.
 Ministers highlight a level of social responsibility to be held by the public to continue protecting themselves and others.